KFBK (AM): The talk of the town

 In the 1970s, with less network programming available, KFBK began programming talk shows as part of their broadcast day, promoting them as "The Talk of the Town".
 After a brief trial as an adult contemporary music station, ownership committed themselves to a format that included news blocks during morning and afternoon drive time, with the remainder of the day's programming featuring local talk shows.
 With the U.S. Federal Communications Commission implementing a newspaper-broadcasting cross-ownership rule, McClatchy was forced to divest itself of its radio and television stations.
 KFBK was sold to Westinghouse Broadcasting and later shifted network affiliation to ABC Radio.

 KFBK begins FM simulcasting

 KFBK-FM began simulcasting KFBK on December 1, 2011, at 92.5 FM, the former home of KGBY.
-This was mainly to fill in areas east of Sacramento where the AM signal is weaker at night due to the need to protect WCKY.
+This was mainly to fill in areas east of Sacramento where the AM signal is weaker at night due to the need to protect WCKY (Cincinnati, OH).
 Beginning December 26, 2013, KFBK briefly operated a trimulcast, adding 93.1 FM, the former home of "Classic 93.1" (KHLX); this ended a week later when KGBY adopted a country music format as KBEB.